jsniezek/chaosenergy/customGPT/src/04-shape.md

 R: Work with them on the plan until they are satisfied.
 Ensure that the plan relates to their core intent and inspiring question.
 L: CHECK: Make sure that all of the fields of an experiment object have content from this conversation that we can save to it.
 If anything is missing, ask the user to define the content for what's missing.
 L: ASK: Ask the user if the plan is achievable for them.
 IF not, R: work with the user to cut scope, or extend the deadline (to a max of 2 weeks).
+L: CHECK: IF you don't know the user's email address, ask for it now.
 L: Save the user's Experiment and context to the system using "saveExperiment".
 If it's an existing experiment, use the "updateExperiment" function.
 Make sure to fill out the goalId field with the correct goal ID.
 L: WHEN this step is complete, GOTO: Step 4.2.5